-• In accordance with the OECD Guidance, we plan to build relationships with industry organizations regarding third party audits of smelter/refiner due diligence practices.

-Step 5: Report annually on supply chain due diligence

-• We have implemented a process annually to summarize, review, and approve conflict minerals compliance results, complete the Form Specialized Disclosure (Form SD) and Conflict Minerals Report required by Rule 13p-1, and timely file them with the Securities and Exchange Commission.
+- In accordance with the OECD Guidance, we plan to build relationships with industry organizations regarding third party audits of smelter/refiner due diligence practices. - Step 5: Report annually on supply chain due diligence - We have implemented a process annually to summarize, review, and approve conflict minerals compliance results, complete the Form Specialized Disclosure (Form SD) and Conflict Minerals Report required by Rule 13p-1, and timely file them with the Securities and Exchange Commission.

-Initial Assessment and RCOI Results for 2014
+Initial Assessment and RCOI Results for 2015

-Based on the process described above, we had the following results from our initial assessment and RCOI process for the 2014 calendar year:
+Based on the process described above, we had the following results from our initial assessment and RCOI process for the 2015 calendar year:

-- Based on our initial assessment, approximately 550 components used in our Retail Branding and Information Solutions and Vancive Medical Technologies operating segments contain conflict minerals.
-These components are used in products that represented less than 1% of our consolidated revenues for fiscal year 2014.
-No components used in our Pressure-sensitive Materials segment were found to contain conflict minerals. - Suppliers providing components containing necessary conflict minerals to our impacted business units were included in the RCOI process.
-Completed responses were received from almost 60% of the 92 surveyed suppliers. - Based on the supplier representations contained in the survey responses received through April 24, 2015, no components provided to us have been definitively determined to contain conflict minerals originating from the Covered Countries; however, we have not yet been able to determine in all cases the source of the minerals or the facilities used to process them.
+- Based on our current assessment, approximately 436 components used in our Retail Branding and Information Solutions reportable segment contain conflict minerals, representing a reduction of over 20% and over 80% in the number of components we reported in our Conflict Minerals Report incorporated by reference into our Forms SD for the years ending December 31, 2014 and December 31, 2013, respectively.
+These components are used in products that represented less than 1% of our consolidated revenues for fiscal year 2015.
+No components used in our Pressure-sensitive Materials or Vancive Medical Technologies reportable segments have been found to contain conflict minerals. - Suppliers providing components containing necessary conflict minerals to our impacted business units were included in the RCOI process.
+Completed responses were received from almost 83% of the 29 surveyed suppliers. - Based on the supplier representations contained in the survey responses received through April 25, 2016, a subset of components provided to us have been determined to contain conflict minerals originating from the Covered Countries; however, these components originated from smelters/refiners that have been certified as conflict free.
+We have not yet been able to determine the source of the minerals or the facilities used to process the remaining components. - 3

-The due diligence procedures described above, including our RCOI process, resulted in the following assertions for calendar year 2014:
+The due diligence procedures described above, including our RCOI process, resulted in the following assertions for calendar year 2015:

-• We have been unable to determine and describe the facilities used to process our necessary conflict minerals.

-- Suppliers responding to our inquiries indicated in their responses that the information provided was at a company or divisional level and did not include a list of smelters.
+- We have been unable to determine and describe the facilities used to process our necessary conflict minerals. - Suppliers responding to our inquiries indicated in their responses that the information provided was at a company or divisional level and did not include a list of smelters.
 Therefore, we have been unable to determine whether our necessary conflict minerals were sourced from the Covered Countries or come from recycled or scrap sources. - Consistent with the OECD Guidance for downstream companies such as us, our efforts to determine the mine or location of origin of our necessary conflict minerals encompassed the due diligence procedures described above and have not been conclusive.